chrischo94/ReadMeGenerator2/README.md

   * [License](#license)
   *
   ## Installation
-  In the terminal, run npm i.
-Then run node index.js.
-Make sure to save the demo in assests/demo!
+  first run npm i in terminal, then run node index.js.
+Make sure to add demo gif's or photos in the assets/demo file

   ## Usage
-  Create readMe files
+  create readme files

   ## License
   This product uses a MIT license